20revsined/PhoneBook/README.md

 ## Getting Started
 Note: This installation assumes that you have at least Python >= 3.10 installed on your computer.
 If not, please install a Python version >= 3.10.
+You can check your version of Python by running `python3 --version` or `python --version` on your command line.

 This installation also assumes that you are familiar with using your computer's command line, since you will be using it for the setup of this app.

-1. Clone this repository by typing `git clone git@github.com:20revsined/PhoneBook.git` (using SSH) or `git clone https://github.com/20revsined/PhoneBook.git` (using the web URL) - whichever works for you.
+1. Clone this repository by typing `git clone git@github.com:20revsined/PhoneBook.git` (using SSH) or `git clone https://github.com/20revsined/PhoneBook.git` (using the web URL) on your command line.
 If you prefer the GitHub CLI, using the following command: `gh repo clone 20revsined/PhoneBook`.

-2. After opening the files in an IDE, run the following command: `chmod +x bin/phonebook_install`, which will make the phonebook_install script executable.
+2. After opening the files in an IDE, run the following command on your command line: `chmod +x bin/phonebook_install`, which will make the phonebook_install script executable.
 This will allow you to run this script, which will install the necessary dependencies for this project.
+If you don't have permission to run this command, run `sudo chmod +x bin/phonebook_install`.

 3. Then, run the following command, `./bin/phonebook_install`, which will run the `phonebook_install` shell script.
 If you run `python3 --version`, and your version is less than 3.10, see lines 7 and 8 in `phonebook_install` for a